 Then, my doctor told me that he was offering InterStim Therapy, and he thought I would be an excellent candidate.
 I was hesitant at first.
 It was new to me; I had never heard of it.
 It was intimidating to think about having a device inside my body.
 The 2-step procedure seemed overwhelming.

 So I did some research on my own and thought, "This could be the answer I'm looking for so I don't need to swallow pills anymore."

 Next: Loraine's Story

-Medtronic invited this patient to share her story candidly.
-Not everyone who receives InterStim Therapy will receive the same results as the patient in this story.
-Talk with your doctor to determine if sacral nerve stimulation is right for you.
-In addition to risks related to a surgical procedure, complications associated with InterStim Therapy can include pain at the implant sites, new pain, infection, lead (thin wire) movement/migration, device problems, interactions with certain other devices or diagnostic equipment such as MRI, undesirable changes in urinary or bowel function, uncomfortable stimulation (sometimes described as a jolting or shocking feeling), and others.
-Surgery is required to remove the InterStim Therapy system.
+Medtronic invited this patient to share their story candidly.
+Not everyone who receives Medtronic Bladder Control Therapy will receive the same results as the patient in this story.
+Talk with your doctor to determine if sacral neuromodulation is right for you.
+In addition to risks related to a surgical procedure, complications associated with the InterStim System can include pain at the implant sites, new pain, infection, lead (thin wire) movement/migration, device problems, interactions with certain other devices or diagnostic equipment such as MRI, undesirable changes in urinary or bowel function, uncomfortable stimulation (sometimes described as a jolting or shocking feeling), and others.
+Surgery is required to remove the InterStim System.
 Please refer to Important Safety Information.
 Always discuss the potential risks and benefits of the therapy with your physician.
 This therapy is not for everyone.
 A prescription is required.